Credit: Retro Spectacle

 Round Faces:

 First of all let's get this clear, by no means does a round face mean a fat face.
-It's just equal in length and width with fuller cheeks and a softer curved jaw line.
+It's just equal in length and width with fuller cheeks and a softer curved jawline.
 What we want to achieve with a round face is some angularity so stay away from round glasses and go for something more square, angular and strong.
+A more angular cat-eye can add definition and create the illusion of a longer, slimmer face.
 Plastic frames in strong dark colours such as blacks and tortoiseshells will draw attention to the natural lines of your face.
 Thinner metal frames with a prominent bridge will distract people away from those fuller cheeks and help them focus on your eyes.

 Heart Faces:

 Heart shaped faces are wider at the top of the face than the bottom and the cheeks contour down towards the chin.
-As the facial proportions are less balanced oval and square frames with curved edges suit best.
+As the facial proportions are less balanced oval and square frames with curved edges work well.
 This gives the narrower jaw a more proportioned look.
+Cat-eye glasses help balance a broader forehead while drawing attention to the eyes and cheekbones.
 Thin light metal frames or crystal plastic can draw focus towards the eyes and away from the prominent chin.

 Diamond: